 Businesses usually take a working capital loan to meet the shortfall in working capital or to finance routine business operations.
 For example, paying rent, the salary of the staff, vendor, and more or the.
 Term loans, on the other hand, allow the business to go for expansion, buy a new plant, machinery, or any other capital asset.

-Since term loan is a long-term loan, its repayment is in many installments.
-On the other hand, there are limited installments for the repayment of working capital loan as the amount is small.
+Since a term loan is a long-term loan, its repayment is in many installments.
+On the other hand, there are limited installments for the repayment of the working capital loan as the amount is small.

 Working capital loans are easy to get, especially if a business has a good credit standing.
 Also, it does not involve a lot of paperwork, as it is a short-term loan.
 The term loan consists of a lot of paperwork and procedures.
 The lenders need to carry a thorough check before approving or rejecting a loan request, such as borrowers’ creditworthiness, financial statements, ability to repay, and more.

 Interest on working capital loans is high as they are for the short term and can sometimes be unsecured.
 For the term loan, the interest rate is lesser than the working capital loan.
 However, the business ends up paying higher interest in term loans as the interest keeps accumulating over the years.